kmshin1397/ETSimulations/docs/DynamoProcessor.rst

     * **real\_data\_mode** : bool
         Enable this to let the Dynamo Processor know that you are processing real data and to use the other parameters below rather than assuming the directory/file naming patterns used by IMOD Processor.

+    * **rotx** : bool
+        (Should be set to True if converting EMAN2 project with data from the T4SS Assembler) The EMAN2 Processor to Dynamo conversion takes the orientations directly from the simulation metadata.
+The T4SS Assembler stores its orientations as rotated -90 degrees around the x-axis from what is taken from Dynamo and put into the TEM-Simulator due to the fact that 3dmod has a different symmetry axis and we want side-views of the particles in Slicer; so we reverse it by enabling this option.
+This is unnecessary for IMOD to Dynamo conversion as we take the orientations from the Slicer angles and can assume the difference in symmetry axis.

     * **imod\_dir** : string
         (Required only if **real\_data\_mode** is set to true and **source\_type** is "imod") The IMOD project directory to transfer to an Dynamo project